VindhyaVemala/Repo1/README.md

 ###License
 This plugin is released under the permissive MIT license.
-Your contributions are always welcome.
+Your contributions are always welcome!